F0lak/dm_open_ref/ref/proc/browse.md

     `WIDTHxHEIGHT`.
 can_close
 +   This specifies whether the window should be closable.
-The default value is 1, which enables the standard \"X\" button for closing. can_resize
+The default value is 1, which enables the standard "X" button for closing. can_resize
 +   This controls whether the window is resizable.
 The default value is 1, enabling resizing and maximizing.